Washington Supreme Court sends case of Seattle officers who attended Jan. 6 rally back to trial court

 Three of the other four officers were cleared of allegations of unprofessional conduct and did not break any laws, the investigation found.
 Evidence wasn’t conclusive as to whether the fourth officer broke any rules or laws.

-Last week, attorneys for both sides, as well as for the city of Seattle, argued before the Supreme Court justices over Widlan’s ruling in March, which also denied six officers’ attempts to block disclosure of records about them.
+Last week, attorneys for both sides, as well as for the city of Seattle, argued before the Supreme Court justices over Widlan’s ruling.

 As part of its order Wednesday, the Supreme Court extended a temporary restraining order barring disclosure of the records for 30 days “to allow the trial court to consider any motion to extend the temporary restraining order pending further proceedings in that court.”